37-19-101. Definitions. Unless the context requires otherwise, in this chapter, the following definitions apply:

 (24) (a) "Intern" means a person who has met the educational and testing requirements for a license to practice mortuary science in Montana, has been licensed by the board as an intern, and is engaged in the practice of mortuary science under the supervision of a licensed mortician.

-(b) For the purposes of this subsection (24), "supervision" means the extent of oversight that a mortician believes an intern requires based upon the training, experience, judgment, and professional development of the intern.
+(b) For the purposes of this subsection (24), "supervision" means the extent of oversight that a mortician believes an intern requires based on the training, experience, judgment, and professional development of the intern.

 (25) "Lot" or "grave space" means a space in a cemetery used or intended to be used for interment.